Director: Rob Cohen

-Diesel plays Dominic Toretto, café owner by day, champion of illegal drag racing in the streets of Los Angeles at night.
-He’s the kind of guy who inspires respect and admiration in all, whether behind the wheel of one of his modified cars or just walking around and throwing attitude.
+Diesel plays Dominic Toretto, café owner by day, champion of the illegal drag racing in the streets of Los Angeles at night.
+He’s the kind of guy who inspires respect and admiration to all, whether behind the wheel of one of his modified bolides or just walking around and throwing attitude.
 He’s got his own private posse of car maniacs who always follow him around.
-He is, as his sister Mia (Jordana Brewster) puts it, “like gravity”.
-Yet when blonde haired mechanic Brian Spindler (Paul Walker) starts coming in every day at Toretto’s for tuna sandwiches (no crusts), it’s not for Dom’s pretty eyes, it’s for Mia’s.
+He’s, as his sister Mia (Jordana Brewster) puts it, “like gravity”.
+Yet when blond haired mechanic Brian Spindler (Paul Walker) starts coming in everyday at Toretto’s for tuna sandwiches (no crusts), it’s not for Dom’s pretty eyes, it’s for Mia’s.
 That doesn’t please her brother much, but when Brian gets him out of a jam with the cops after a race, he becomes one of the guys.

 The movie is a technical marvel.
 Rob Cohen and his crew took a relatively small budget (38 M$) and managed to craft the most badass flick of the summer.
-Cohen really knows how to tune up action scenes that’ll make your pulse race.
-I was hanging on to my seat through the whole last act; the last, botched hijacking is a little masterpiece of tension and insane stuntwork.
+Unlike hacks like Simon West and his horrible “Tomb Raider”, Cohen knows how to tune up action scenes that’ll make your pulse race.
+I was hanging on to my seat through the whole last act; the last, botched hi-jacking is a little masterpiece of tension and insane stunt work.
 Great cinematography and editing all around, as well as a very, very effective soundtrack by BT.
-The hotshot record producer blends together original beats and various hip hop, techno and rapcore tracks to create a nearly wall-to-wall musical tapestry that, combined with extra loud sound effects, makes you feel the speed on screen.
+The hotshot record producer blends together original beats and various hip hop, techno and rapcore tracks to create a nearly wall-to-wall music tapestry which, combined with extra loud sound effects, makes you feel the speed on screen.
 You can almost smell the exhaust and the burnt rubber!

-“The Fast and the Furious” won’t change the way you look at life or move you with its artistic brilliance, but as a plain roller coaster summer movie, it rocks and it rolls!
+“The Fast and the Furious” won’t change the way you look at life nor move you with its artistic brilliance, but as a plain roller coaster summer movie, it rocks and it rolls.